omakoleg/typescript-practices/docs/pages/language/function.md

 function withPassThruArgs(...other: string[]): void {}
 ```

-Function could have another function as parameter
+Function can have another function as parameter

 ```ts
 function convertToNumber(